2023 Eritrean clashes in Tel Aviv

-On 2 September 2023, violent clashes took place in the streets of South Tel Aviv between Eritrean migrants opposing Isaias Afwerki's government, migrant supporters of Isaias Afwerki's government, and later with Israeli police trying to restore order.
+On 2 September 2023, violent clashes took place in the streets of South Tel Aviv between Eritrean migrants opposing Isaias Afwerki's government, migrant supporters of Isaias Afwerki's government, and later with Israeli police who were trying to restore order.
 As a result of the clashes, more than 110 people were injured and 68 were arrested.

 Background

 Isaias Afwerki has ruled Eritrea since independence in 1991.
 The country does not hold elections and lacks a parliament, independent courts, and civil organizations.
 The country has a one-party system; freedom of expression and press are severely restricted.
 There is also strict compulsory military service and a system of forced labor from which many Eritreans flee abroad.
 Afwerki’s decades-long rule has been described by international observers as highly authoritarian, and Eritrea is often ranked among the lowest in the world for freedom of speech, human rights, and economic development.

 According to the Assaf refugee aid organization, there are currently about 25,500 Eritrean asylum seekers living in Israel.
 Eritreans who fled to Israel across the border with Egypt say they would face persecution if they were repatriated.
 The refugees have settled in a number of poor neighborhoods in the city of Tel Aviv, Israel's economic capital.

 The clashes erupted during an event organized by the Eritrean embassy to mark Revolution Day on September 1, which commemorates the start of Eritrea's war of independence against Ethiopia in 1961.
 Anti-government protesters had earlier asked police to cancel a pro-government event organized by the Eritrean embassy in Israel.
 They also accused the Eritrean embassy of trying to spy on them.

 The protests came amid the judicial reform protests against Benjamin Netanyahu.